Synchrophasors and Synchrowaveforms for the Distribution Grid: The SoCal 28-Bus Dataset: Introduction

 \subsection{Related Datasets}

-There are very few real-world synchrophasor datasets available today.
+There are very few real-world synchrophasor datasets that are publicly available today.
 Traditionally, due to their prohibitive cost, PMUs are deployed sparsely in transmission systems \cite{banning_foa_2021}.
-The work most similar to ours is the ARPA-E micro-PMU project jointly led by Lawrence Berkeley National Laboratory (LBNL) and the California Institute for Energy and Environment (CIEE) \cite{stewart_phasor_2016, stewart_open_2016}.
+The work most closely related to ours is the Open $\mu$PMU project jointly led by Lawrence Berkeley National Laboratory (LBNL) and the California Institute for Energy and Environment (CIEE) \cite{stewart_phasor_2016, stewart_open_2016}.
 To the best of our knowledge, this is the only open-access synchrophasor dataset from a real-world system.
-The open-access portion contains measurements of 3 nodes over a 3 months period in 2015, collected on the LBNL campus.
-Our dataset is an order of magnitude larger in both the number of nodes metered and the duration of data available, and additionally includes synchro-waveforms.
+The open-access portion contains measurements of 3 nodes over a 3-month period in 2015, collected on the LBNL campus.
+Our dataset is an order of magnitude larger in both the number of nodes metered and the duration of data available, and additionally includes synchrowaveforms.

 Another related work is the FNET/GridEye project \cite{zhu_fnetgrideye_2020, liu_distribution_2017, liu_recent_2016}, which has over 250 frequency disturbance recorders deployed across the continental U.S. (and some internationally).
-Our approach is similar to theirs in that a network of low-cost sensors are deployed and synchronized across large distances via GPS.
-However, frequency disturbance recorders lack the ability to measure current.
+Our approach is similar to theirs in that a network of sensors are deployed and synchronized across long distances via GPS.
+However, the recorders lack the ability to measure current.

-While synchro-phasors provide a description of steady-state\footnote{where frequency is stable and treated as constant.} single-frequency sinusoidal signals, synchro-waveforms allow sub-cycle description of distortions and transient events.
-Recently, the use of synchro-waveform data has started to gain traction \cite{mohsenian-rad_synchro-waveforms_2023, hamed_mohsenian-rad_synchro-waveform_nodate}.
+While synchrophasors provide a description of steady-state single-frequency sinusoidal signals, synchrowaveforms (also known as point-on-wave data) allow sub-cycle description of distortions and transient events.
+Recently, the use of synchrowaveform data has started to gain traction \cite{mohsenian-rad_synchro-waveforms_2023, hamed_mohsenian-rad_synchro-waveform_nodate}.
 With growing penetration of inverter-based resources (IBRs), the transient dynamics and stability become more relevant.
 Furthermore, in distribution systems, the steady-state assumptions underlying phasors are often violated.
 Large distortions in waveform signals are often observed due to nonlinear connected devices.
-Synchro-waveforms are therefore increasingly relevant for future distribution grids.
+Synchrowaveforms are therefore increasingly relevant for future distribution grids.